ravil99/Frontend_course_project/README.md

 ### Production version

-Unfortunately, we experienced certain problems during Github Pages deployment: conflict of API fetching part and **adapter-static**.
-Development version works with **adapter-node/auto**, but such version can't be hosted on Pages.
+Unfortunately, we experienced certain problems during Github Pages deployment: conflict of API fetching part and **adapter-static**.Development version works with **adapter-node/auto**, but such version can't be hosted on Pages.
 This might be fixed in the future.

+Right now, Pages link leads to an early version of this web application.

 ## Team and contributions